ltouroumov/amt-g4mify/README.md

 ## Running

 The project provides docker and docker-compose support for running the API.
-If you want to use the api only, simply build the docker image from `api/Dockerfile` and provide a link to a database accessible via `postgres-db` with a database named `kwizz`.
-The application uses `kwizz` as both username and password for access, these setting can be changed in `res/main/application.properties`.
+If you want to use the api only, simply build the docker image from `api/Dockerfile` and provide a link to a database accessible via `postgres-db` with a database named `g4mify`.
+The application uses `g4mify` as both username and password for access, these setting can be changed in `res/main/application.properties`.

 Otherwise simply run `docker-compose up db` wait a few seconds for postgres to initialize the database then run `docker-compose up api`.
 The api is now available at `http://localhost:8080` (configurable in `docker-compose.yml`).